VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 For some reason C++ developers like to implement everything by themselves.
 Any way first release of STL(Standard Template Library) where generic code really necessary was at 1992, and library code based on templates.

+#### Advantages {#cpp_templates_advantages}

+Approach from C++ is the most understandable for developers, it's easy to imagine how code would work if you replace generic parameter with the specific type.
+It's really easy work with generic types - you can do what ever you want with them, all type checks take place after code generation phase, just write code so that it compile with specific type you use it with.

+Templates are also very flexible, you can use just anything inside template: it would work if it works with template parameter.

 #### Disadvantages {#cpp_templates_disadvantages}
 But generics aren't really popular in C++ world.
 It's too many disadvantages: